rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 I hope the examples I gave here will persuade some of you to explore more advanced uses of types and not scare you with bumpy path and type checking blooper examples.
 The message I tried to convey is that types are worth exploring, learning, and getting good at.

+I was a bit harsh on _office.js_.
+Sorry!
+Some negativity is, unfortunately, unavoidable when discussing types.
+After all, if types are about preventing errors, then to show their effectiveness you need to show what they are preventing.
+As I said before, _office.js_ predated TS and was not designed with type safety in mind so picking too much on it was probably not fair.

 What is the TypeScript for?
 Is it an add-on that helps to prevent trivial code errors?
 Or, will TypeScript change the way we write code?
 I think is it absolutely the first but it could also be the second.